fotografiamiller7/xmenu/README.md

 This repository contains scripts to automate the setup and deployment of XMenu on a VPS (Virtual Private Server).

+## GitHub Integration

+This project is configured for GitHub integration with automatic deployments:

+1. Push changes to the `main` branch to trigger automatic deployment
+2. GitHub Actions will build and deploy the application to your VPS
+3. Secrets must be configured in your GitHub repository settings

+### Required GitHub Secrets

+Set up the following secrets in your GitHub repository:

+- `SUPABASE_URL`: Your Supabase project URL
+- `SUPABASE_ANON_KEY`: Your Supabase anonymous key
+- `SSH_HOST`: Your VPS IP address
+- `SSH_USERNAME`: Your VPS username (usually 'root')
+- `SSH_PRIVATE_KEY`: Your SSH private key for server access

 ## Files Included

 1. `setup-vps.sh` - Initial server setup script